Triunfo del amor: Broadcast

 Canal de las Estrellas broadcast Triunfo del Amor on October 25, 2010, airing half-hour episodes with Soy tu dueña until November 5, 2010.
-From November 8, 2010 to June 24, 2011, one-hour episodes were broadcast.
+From November 8, 2010, to June 24, 2011, one-hour episodes were broadcast.

-Univision started broadcasting Triunfo del amor in the United States on January 3, 2011 weeknights at 9pm/8c replacing Soy tu dueña.
-During its run, Univision aired 2 hours of the telenovela from March 4 to March 29, 2011, and from May 16 to June 3, 2011 at 9pm central, due La reina del sur dominating the 10pm time.
+Univision started broadcasting Triunfo del amor in the United States on January 3, 2011, weeknights at 9pm/8c replacing Soy tu dueña.
+During its run, Univision aired 2 hours of the telenovela from March 4 to March 29, 2011, and from May 16 to June 3, 2011, at 9pm central, due La reina del sur dominating the 10pm time.

 Plot

 Victoria Gutierrez (Victoria Ruffo) is introduced as a young servant working in the Iturbide's household.
 Juan Pablo Iturbide Montejo (Diego Olivera), the future priest, son of Octavio (Eduardo Santamarina) and Bernarda (Daniela Romo) is attracted to Victoria, the attraction is mutual.

 In a night, Victoria becomes pregnant with Juan Pablo's child.
 Bernarda is furious upon discovering Victoria's pregnancy and kicks her out of the house.
 Victoria finds support from her friend, Antonieta Orozco (Erika Buenfil) and together they find work in a Rodolfo Padilla's sewing company, owned by Rodolfo Padilla (Salvador Pineda) the father of Federico (Fernanda's ex-boyfriend) (Manuel Garcia Muela).
 Victoria gives birth to a little girl and names her Maria.

 Although they are poor, Victoria is nonetheless happy, but her happiness is soon interrupted.
 Bernarda intent on revenge, convinces herself that God has chosen her to enact his punishment on Victoria.
 She attempts to kill Victoria and her daughter, but instead only succeeds in separating them.

 Years later, Victoria eventually succeeds in establishing a major fashion empire alongside her friend Antonieta.
 Victoria is happily married to Osvaldo Sandoval (Osvaldo Ríos) a popular actor, who has two children, "Max" (William Levy) and Fernanda "Fer" (Livia Brito).
 Victoria seems happy with the life that she leads, but secretly suffers and tormented by the absence of her missing daughter, Maria.

 Meanwhile, Maria Desamparada Iturbide Gutierrez "Maria Forsaken" (Maité Perroni) is now a young woman who is ready to leave the orphanage where she grew up.
 On her way she befriends and moves in with Linda Sorting (Dorismar) and Nati Duval (Susana Diazayas).
 Maria's aspirations to be a great model lead her to the most famous designer of the moment, Victoria.
 But far from being a friendly boss, Victoria treats her with contempt and arrogance, especially since Maria is compared to a younger version of Victoria.
 Maria does not let Victoria's negative attitude affect her work, and it is in the workplace where she meets Max.
-Max and Maria fall in love, but their love is rejected by Victoria, and she plots with Max's ex-girlfriend and fashion model Jimena de Alba (Dominika Paleta) to separate the two.
+Max and Maria fall in love and they have passionate sex, but their love is rejected by Victoria, and she plots with Max's ex-girlfriend and fashion model Jimena de Alba (Dominika Paleta) to separate the two.
 Together they hatch a plot in which Max mistakenly ends up believing that he impregnated Jimena with his child, and is forced to marry her.